In a recent opinion piece from GazetteNet, a pro-choice man talked about his experience dialoguing with pro-life people in an online forum:

-But none of these activities validate her struggle or enter into it with her.
-None of them do anything to alleviate what is causing her to consider abortion in the first place.
+But she is already jolted, and none of these tactics do anything to alleviate what is causing her to consider abortion in the first place.

 I am also disturbed by the response of some pro-choice people I have read or talked with, saying the primary answer to a woman’s deep personal struggle is to offer abortion as a solution.
 They fight very hard for women to retain the right to have an abortion, but I don’t see them digging into a woman’s situation, finding out where she may have conflicting feelings or exploring how to create another option for her.

 The assumption on both sides is that abortion is what women really want.

 One side spends most of their time trying to talk women out of wanting an abortion or making it inaccessible; the other side spends most of their time trying to ensure that women continue to have access.

 What if we instead took that same time and tried something new?
 What if we began by agreeing on a new assumption: that – at least for many women – abortion is a very difficult, complex and emotionally-laden decision?

 In my experience, most people do acknowledge this reality, but they aren’t the vocal ones in the media or our culture.
 We are letting the people who represent the extremes of both political sides do most of the talking.